entando/entando-docs/vuepress/docs/next/tutorials/micro-frontends/communication.md

 We can also communicate between micro frontends using different JavaScript frameworks.

-In this next example, we’ll create an Angular micro frontend to publish an event, and we'll use the React micro frontend we created in the previous tutorial to receive the event.
+In this next example, we’ll create an Angular micro frontend to publish an event, and we'll use the React micro frontend we created in the previous section to receive the event.

 ### Create Angular Publisher